Where We Be

 Navimag Ferry, Chile

-freighter ship is more than just a means of
+a small freighter ship -- is more than just a means

 fellow travelers and a sea voyage you'll remember